ca84/wcn-ipfs-archive/README.md

 This is a early PoC hack of a completely decentralized content archiving and display solution developed for [World Crypto Network](http://www.worldcryptonetwork.com) based on the [IPFS Project](https://github.com/ipfs/go-ipfs) written in Node.

-Main focus for now is to have a efficient way of building and maintaining a browse and watchable archive of all video content produced by WCN contributers (other types of content like audio or git repos may follow later).
-A additionally early target is making it really easy for supporters to help host/pin selected parts or the entire archive.
+Main focus for now is to have a efficient way of building and maintaining a browse and watchable archive of all video content produced by WCN contributers.
+A additionally major target is making it really easy for supporters to help host/pin selected parts or the entire archive.

 ## View Archive / IPFS deployments
 The latest "stable" version will always be deployed to **/ipns/QmWCNyBxJS9iuwCrnnA3QfcrS9Yb67WXnZTiXZsMDFj2ja**

 - with a local IPFS node running, go to http://localhost:8080/ipns/QmWCNyBxJS9iuwCrnnA3QfcrS9Yb67WXnZTiXZsMDFj2ja
-- without local node you can go to https://ipfs.io/ipns/QmWCNyBxJS9iuwCrnnA3QfcrS9Yb67WXnZTiXZsMDFj2ja or https://ipfs.raincloud.ch/ipns/QmWCNyBxJS9iuwCrnnA3QfcrS9Yb67WXnZTiXZsMDFj2ja
+- without local node you can go to https://ipfs.raincloud.ch/ipns/QmWCNyBxJS9iuwCrnnA3QfcrS9Yb67WXnZTiXZsMDFj2ja

-This gives you a brows-able folder structure of the archive (as provided by the default IPFS daemon).
-For a graphic presentation open the top-level folder "/app" which will start the archive-browser app.
+This gives you a brows-able folder structure of the archive (as provided by the default IPFS daemon). **To enter the the user interface, open the top-level folder "/app" which will start the archive-browser app.**

-*Just for fun I try to not start over with the data-archive itself, as I built in a history reference that points to the last state and it would be nice to see the archives history going back to the early development stage.*
+### Current state of collection

+The Archive now contains 679 WCN videos from 2014-01 to 2015-11.
+These are the videos that were already downloaded and prepared for seeding with torrent.

+In the next steps of development I'm going to integrate the download and prepare steps into the collcli.js CLI to fetch and import the remaining shows.
+This can later be used to have shows fetched and published on IPFS automatically as they are released on Youtube.

 ### Addidtional Addresses
 For development and for loading the archive I use different IPNS addresse and publish them to the main address above whenever there has been usefull progress.

 - **/ipns/QmY1XYR9PhF5XzveWiAqjPfNN5tEo1gd12zRYHuu5kMosE** Browser App Development
 - **/ipns/QmS9mdKAihQaqGuLgzAESCSbFDCpoRVFqQinua6Ve7ARCH** Archive Loading
-- Archive Node1 **/ipns/QmX3LsxW69VHea43xvfWHVXC5yviHhYSbRjg9acnz5aaN1** (150GB)
+- Archive Node1 **/ipns/QmX3LsxW69VHea43xvfWHVXC5yviHhYSbRjg9acnz5aaN1** 201401 - 201407 (156GB)
-- Archive Node2 **/ipns/Qme3XmB651ZYCkFTYGh69pJkXGQJeWYDateeWnxfAFaaN2** (20GB)
+- Archive Node2 **/ipns/Qme3XmB651ZYCkFTYGh69pJkXGQJeWYDateeWnxfAFaaN2** 201408 - 201412 (236GB)
-- Archive Node3 **/ipns/QmVfwJUWnj7GAkQtV4cDVrNDnZEwi4oxnyZaJc7xY7zaN3** (empty)
+- Archive Node3 **/ipns/QmVfwJUWnj7GAkQtV4cDVrNDnZEwi4oxnyZaJc7xY7zaN3** 201501 - 201512 (95G)
 - Archive Node4 **/ipns/QmS1HnL1cqXzzH53cpVavpjEEVLDEgeKBP5QLHN9nPxaN4** (empty)

-### Current state of collection

-The Archive works up to about 200 WCN videos for now (2014-01 - 2014-07), after that I start to face bad response times and other strage exceptions with a single IPFS node (starting at +150GB).

-To mitigate that I started to split the collection over multible nodes, which basically works so far, but there are still issues with importing more videos.

-So far the my conclusion is, that getting the media folder sitze of each item via ipfs.stat after a import run, seems to cause the issue.
-Therefore I now starting to remodel the code to keep the folder sizes in the metadata, so that not each media folder has to be touched while finalizing a import run. *Partialy implemented*
+### Hosting and technical Operation

+Although decentralization is one of the major goals here, for now all the IPFS nodes involved are run by one party.

+If you are interested in the technical deployment itself check the stuff in [deployment](tree/master/deployment).

 ## Current State of Development
 Here a brief overview what "it" does so far:

-- main library collection-util.js:
+- Main Library *collection-util.js*:
   - Adding Videos with meta and poster.jpg
   - dynamic building of IPFS folder structures (all, by show, by date)
   - generate and store JSON files with meta for gateway-mode
   - deploy the browser app to IPFS
   - update meta data
   - recreate media folder (with size in meta or other meta changes)
+  - meta-pinning, pin all folder structure and json files but no content
-- CLI fronted (only usable with understnading of the code)
+- CLI fronted (only usable with understanding of the code)
 - Video-Collection Browser App
   - browser app detects and switches between [full-mode and gateway-mode](#full-mode-vs-gateway-mode)
+  - front page with this README.md and available collections
+  - list view and detail view with player of videos collections
+  - show/category tag navigation (please check [static_meta](tree/master/static_meta) for adding missing shows)
 - multi-collections structure in place (not practically tested yet)
 - tested with current versions of FireFox/Iceweasel and Chrome (IE probably broken)